beckn/missions/DEG/STARTER_KIT/implementation_guide_p2p.md

 ## Introduction

-This document provides example JSONs for the Energy: Battery P2P use case.
+This document provides example JSONs for the Energy: P2P trade use case.

 ## Structure of the document